 The Thar Desert shelters people too, with some 44 villages scattered throughout the region.
 A multifaceted population of Hindus, Muslims, Sikhs, and nomadic Marwar tribes make their homes in Rajasthan, coming together to trade and commune during the annual Pushkar Camel Fair.
 Coinciding with a religious holiday, this spectacle is as much about commerce as it is about celebration, with colorful performances, parades, and excited camel races among the many highlights.

 Find the terminus of the Ghaggar River near the archaeological ruins at Kalibanga, the oldest discovered in the subcontinent.
 Also in this region lies the world’s oldest mountain ranges, the Aravalli Range, and the nearby world-famous Dilwara Temples, a sacred pilgrimage for Jains.
 Eastern Rajasthan is known for its two national tiger reserves, Ranthambore and Sariska, as well as Keoladeo National Park, famous for its bird life.

-Travel to Rajasthan, through its wilds and its palaces, is a window into the regal past of India.
-Bear witness to the enduring traditions and natural wonder on your own custom journey to India with Ker & Downey.
+Travel to Rajasthan, India; through its wilds and its palaces is a window into the regal past of India.
+Bear witness to the enduring traditions and natural wonder on your own custom Rajasthan luxury travel adventure to India with Ker & Downey.